FPC - Your Partners for Impact

 Leading a multi-stage evaluation of the Child and Youth Safe Organisations Framework, focused on its early implementation and impact.
 The evaluation explores how the Framework has promoted child safety and wellbeing across organisational settings, drawing on surveys, interviews, and case studies to assess progress toward long-term outcomes.

-Worker Support Program Evaluation
+Evaluation of the Worker Support Program

-ForestWorks • 2022-2024
+ForestWorks • 2023-2024

 Co-led the evaluation of the Worker Support Program, designed to assist forestry workers affected by industry transition.
 The evaluation examined the program’s reach, responsiveness, and impact on employment, training, and wellbeing outcomes, with a focus on learning and continuous improvement.